Parliamentary.ai

 Groups Affected

-• Family members of refugees/those with humanitarian protection: Will have the opportunity to join their family members in the UK, provided they meet the eligibility criteria.
+• Family members of refugees and those with humanitarian protection: They will have a clearer pathway to join their loved ones in the UK.

 Full Text